ircv3/ircv3-specifications/extensions/rename.md

 This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `rename` capability name.
-Instead, implementations SHOULD use the `draft/rename` capability name to be interoperable with other software implementing a compatible work-in-progress version.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `channel-rename` capability name.
+Instead, implementations SHOULD use the `draft/channel-rename` capability name to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed capability name.